vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/chart/mermaid.md

 ## Advanced

-You can import and call `defineMermaidConfig` in client config file to customize mermaid:
+You can import and call `defineMermaidConfig` in [client config file][client-config] to customize mermaid:

 ```ts
 // .vuepress/client.ts